Uttering: Background

 In the law of countries whose legal systems derive from English common law, uttering is a crime similar to forgery.
 Uttering and forgery were originally common law offences, both misdemeanours.
 Forgery was the creation of a forged document, with the intent to defraud; whereas uttering was merely use – the passing – of a forged document, that someone else had made, with the intent to defraud.
 In law, uttering is synonymous with publication, and the distinction made between the common law offences was that forgery was the fabrication of a forged instrument (with the intent to defraud) and uttering was the publication of that instrument (with the intent to defraud).
 Statute law offences of forgery replace the common law offences nowadays, often subsuming the offence of uttering, and, where the distinction exists, forgery is usually a felony rather than a misdemeanour.

+Law systems

 Canada

 Uttering a forged document is a criminal offence in Canada, contrary to section 368 of the Criminal Code.
 It is an indictable offence and is punishable with imprisonment for a term not exceeding ten years.